endland/wifi15118/README.md

 - EVCC can perform active scanning (Probe Request) and determine to which AP to associate based on the VSE-compatibility
 - EVCC can associate to the SECC with compatible VSEs and the strongest signal strength, if any

+### TODOs
+- Reassociation tests are to be done
+- Simultaneous dual band support of SECC needs to be tested using dual-mode interface

 ## Specifications

 This project was tested using the following hardware/software with indicated versions.
 Other versions may work but not tested.